-The two most beautiful beaches in the region are in Panama, the San Blas islands (almost any beach there really) and Pollo beach in Bastimentos.
+The two most beautiful beaches in the region are in Panama, the San Blas islands (almost any beach there really), and Pollo beach in Bastimentos.
 They are absolutely picture-perfect, with almost blue-fluorescent water, soft sand, and snorkeling spots right from the beach.
 It really doesn’t get better than that.

 Costa Rica has many great beaches, and some of them have been considered among the best in the world several times.
-However, in our opinion, they aren’t as good as the two we referred above.
+However, in our opinion, they aren’t as good as the two we mentioned above.
 Some are crowded (in Manuel Antonio for example), others are good, but not as good.
 What we like the most about the Costa Rican beaches is that almost all of them are pretty decent and many are absolutely gorgeous.
 Costa Rica has miles of amazing beaches for you to choose from.

 Local culture and heritage of Costa Rica and Panama

-When it comes to local culture and heritage that you can delve and explore, Costa Rica and Panama are interesting but not extraordinary.
+When it comes to local culture and heritage that you can delve into and explore, Costa Rica and Panama are interesting but not extraordinary.

 The Costa Rican are famous for their relaxed way of being and an approach to life where finding happiness is important.
 As they say: Pura Vida!
 It’s an easy place to travel and connect with locals.
 The Ticos are extremely friendly and love to talk with foreigners.
 The Panamanians are similar and also easy to connect to.

-In conclusion, Panama has much more to offer in terms of culture and heritage which is a nice contrast from all the nature and wild you get to explore in the rest of the country.
+In conclusion, Panama has much more to offer in terms of culture and heritage which is a nice contrast to all the nature and wild you get to explore in the rest of the country.
 Costa Rica is more one dimensional.

 Which is the best eco-friendly destination?
 Panama or Costa Rica?